yellowbyte/zero-footprint-opaque-predicates/docs/debugging_tips.md

 ## Python Exception?

-To assist debugging, set `delete_metadata` to False.
+To assist debugging, set `--no-delmetadata`.

 Look inside the metadata folder (folder name will always start with "zfp-"):
 * Did a ".eva" folder get generated?
 If not, check that your GNUmakefile actually runs correctly